moheranus/moheranus/README.md

 - 👋 Hi, I’m @moheranus
-- - 👀 I’m interested in ..full stack web development using react, vuejs mongodb
+- - 👀 I’m interested in ..full stack web development using react, mongodb
 - 👀 I’m interested in ...solving problem using python
 - 🌱 I’m currently learning ...software engineering at Addis Ababa Science and University
 - 💞️ I’m looking to collaborate on ...
 AI, machine learning and website development